n1ml03/handbook-for-life/README.md

 # Handbook for Life

-A comprehensive full-stack application for managing DOAXVV (Dead or Alive Xtreme Venus Vacation) game data with a modern React frontend and Node.js backend API.
+A comprehensive full-stack application for managing DOAXVV (Dead or Alive Xtreme Venus Vacation) game data with a modern React frontend and Bun backend API.

 ## 🚀 Quick Start